StreamElements/docs/src/content/docs/websockets/topics/channel-contests.md

 stateDiagram-v2
     created --> running
     running --> closed
+    running --> completed
     closed --> completed
+    created --> refunded
+    running --> refunded
     closed --> refunded
 ```

+A winner can be selected while the contest is still `running`, so `completed` can follow `running` directly without passing through `closed`.
+A refund can be issued from any state.

 | State | Description |
 | ----- | ----------- |